 Congenital nevus

 How common are congenital nevi?

-Congenital nevi range in size from very small to very large.
-A giant nevus is larger than 20 cm.
-Many nevi have an irregular shape and they can range in colour from light brown to black.
-It is not uncommon to find hair growing out of a congenital nevus.
+Congenital nevi can vary significantly in appearance.
+They range from very small to very large, with giant congenital nevi measuring over 20 cm.
+Most congenital nevi are irregular in shape, and their colour can range from light brown to black.
+It is not uncommon for hair to grow out of a congenital nevus, which is a normal characteristic and does not indicate any health issues.

+Congenital nevus